 There are many reasons why the gears could grind in your transmission.
 However, you don’t want to overlook the possibility that you just need to add some fluid.

-If there’s not enough lubrication of the gears, they will grind as they touch one another.
-Don’t allow the gears to grind or major transmission damage can occur.
+If there’s not enough lubrication in the gears, they will grind as they touch one another.
+Don’t allow the gears to grind, or major transmission damage can occur.

 4. More Heat Expelled

 It’s not uncommon for the transmission system to eliminate some heat that’s noticeable.
 The problem comes in when you notice an excessive amount of heat pouring off of the transmission.
 To prevent further damage, you want to shut down the car and figure out if the transmission requires more fluid.